Xett/Wordpress-Local-Dev-Environment-Template/README.md

 Wordpress local development environment utilising vagrant, scotchbox and CircleCI

 # Install
-Move post-merge file to .git/hooks.
-This automates updating the database after an update.
-The update file in the directory is used for checking purposes.
+Run install.sh.
+This moves post-merge and pre-commit files to .git/hooks. post-merge automates updating the database after an update.
+The update file in the directory is used for checking purposes. pre-commit automatically updates all submodules and add their updates to the commit.

-Edit config.sh, and fill in PROJECT_DIRECTORY.
-Make sure to use / and not \\ i.e C:/a2-cp3402-2019-team25/

-Run start.sh

 # Usage